khkhiu/khkhiu.github.io/_posts/2021-04-07-personal-excel-basics.md

 ***

-Creating Basic Formulas in Excel - 29:06
+Basic formulas and operations

 ***

 The first 30 minutes of the video goes through various aspects of the interface of Excel 2019, hence I will be skipping ahead.

+The use of basic formulas are outline in the table below

 | Action and Command     | Image |
 | ----------- | ----------- |